 The cataloging work was led by Patricia Langevin and Nancy Turnbull, but they were assisted greatly by Kristin Lortie, Maureen Moisson, and others.
 Capital planning staff instrumental to the project included Heide Messing and Dougie Thomas.

-The project also recieved the attention of the local newspaper, the Sentinel and Enterprise, which ran a front-page story.
+The project also received the attention of the local newspaper, the Sentinel and Enterprise, which ran a front-page story.
 Congratulations to all on a job well done!